vmstio/vmstio/docs.vmst.io/content/actions.md

 | Local Users reporting Remote Users | 29 |
 | Remote Users reporting Local Users | 10 |

-As of the date of this report, we have not removed content or suspended users at the request of any government or law enforcement agency.
+As of the date of this report, we have not removed content or taken action against users at the request of any government or law enforcement agency.

 ## Account Actions